steveaf7/ArtistTrack/README.md

 # ArtistTrack

+## Introduction
 Artist Track is an music application written in Python, using the Django framework.

-## Introduction
 Users can enter the music they like into a database, and organize it into playlists.
+Users can edit and delete songs, and this application could be built using Spotify's API, so users can log in to their spotify account and play their music.
 A user of Artist Track can also get lyrics for any song on the internet, and artist information provided by scraping the artist's wikipedia page.

 ### Stories
 * [Create](#create)